Home > Latest News > How can video games affect our body image?

 Em Aspinall, a Class of 2024 Ambassador explains their own experiences during their teenage years, “Most of the students I socialized with were boys with an interest in video games – it was one of the few things I could find in common with kids my age.
 Puberty was a difficult time, and I was made to feel embarrassed by boys making inappropriate comments about how my body was changing – calling me “polygon tits” or “Lara Croft”.”

-“It didn’t take me long to start wearing bras in an attempt to change how my body was being perceived by those boys.
+Em went on to say, “It didn’t take me long to start wearing bras in an attempt to change how my body was being perceived by those boys.
 While playing video games didn’t have a direct impact on how I saw my own body, often those same video games were causing an indirect impact, and a lot of social discomfort, that lead to me paying much more attention to my body than I would have otherwise.”

 A game that has evolved over the last 20+ years in looking at more authentic representation of a variety of body shapes and sizes, has been The Sims.
 With the additions of custom pronouns, medical wearables and binders, trans inclusive scars, and additional creators such as Ebonix who worked with the Sims to create more skin tones, afro hair and nails, there are so many more options in creating characters than in it’s predecessors.